[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Back then, Disney stock was trading just under $30.
-Today, it’s over $110, an annualized return of more than 14%.
+Today, it’s nearly $140, an annualized return of more than 14%.
 It’s not a spectacular return over a decade, but it’s not terrible either.

 Of all the stocks on this list, Disney is the most difficult to handicap.

 It has got a lot of great assets, but investors continue to worry that it has missed the boat when it comes to streaming.
 InvestorPlace contributor Will Healy feels the potential for Disney stock begins and ends with Disney+, the company’s soon-to-be-launched streaming service.